-This Directive shall be brought into effect at the same time as, and in accordance with the same timetable for, the introduction of measures specified in Directive . . ./. . ./EC ().
+This Directive shall be brought into effect at the same time as, and in accordance with the same timetable for, the introduction of measures specified in Directive 98/70/EC (1).

-1. Member States shall adopt and publish the laws, regulations and administrative provisions necessary to comply with this Directive before 1 January 1998.
+1. Member States shall adopt and publish the laws, regulations and administrative provisions necessary to comply with this Directive with effect as from nine months after this Directive enters into force.
 They shall forthwith inform the Commission thereof.